 What the heck?
 This is sport?
-No matter the level of soccer - from amateur games like those Perron oversees in the Paris suburbs, to globally televised high-octane encounters in the English Premier League - there's a body of evidence to suggest that a person has to be a little mad, a bit of a masochist, to want to officiate a sport where abusing referees, verbally and physically, has become a sport in itself.
+No matter which level of football you look at - from amateur games like those Perron oversees in the Paris suburbs, to globally televised high-octane encounters in the English Premier League - there's a body of evidence to suggest that a person has to be a little mad, a bit of a masochist, to want to officiate in a sport where systematically tearing strips out of referees, verbally and physically, has become a sport in itself.

-The career of Mark Clattenburg, a top referee in England who oversaw the men's final at the London Olympics, could be derailed if there's any truth to allegations in the British media that he may have called a black Chelsea player, John Obi Mikel, a ''monkey.''
+The career of Mark Clattenburg, one of England's top referees, who oversaw the men's final at the London Olympics, could be derailed if there's any truth to allegations in the British press that he may have called a black Chelsea player, John Obi Mikel, a ''monkey.''
 Police are investigating.
 So is the Football Association.
-Regardless of the outcome, it's hard not to see the whole affair as yet another example of how refereeing high-stakes, tinderbox matchups like Chelsea vs. Manchester United - the game Clattenburg worked last Sunday - can place intolerable pressures on the officials in black.
+Regardless of the outcome, it's hard not to see the whole affair as yet another example of how refereeing high-stakes, tinderbox match-ups like Chelsea vs. Manchester United - the game Clattenburg worked last Sunday - can place intolerable pressures on the officials in black.

 Refereeing can be a pleasure for those who are passionate about it, a vocation for the luckiest and very best.
 While top players may earn in a week what top referees get in a year, the likes of Clattenburg still make a tidy living.
-They get to rub shoulders with stars, the ego tripping of worldwide exposure, the thrill of stepping out into famous arenas such as Old Trafford and Camp Nou.
-All referees share a common bond, even the vast majority who don't reach the heights, who aren't even salaried: the knowledge that they are indispensable, that soccer wouldn't be a sport loved and played by billions if they weren't there to keep the peace, enforce the rules.
+They get to rub shoulders with stars, the ego tripping of worldwide exposure, the thrill of stepping out into famous arenas, Old Trafford, the Camp Nou.
+All referees share a common bond, even the vast majority who don't reach the heights, who aren't even salaried: The knowledge that they are indispensable, that football wouldn't be a sport loved and played by billions if they weren't there to keep the peace, enforce the rules.

 ''On the pitch, you're, quote-unquote, the boss.
 It's another perspective on football that I really enjoy,'' said Perron, who officiates under-17 matches and hopes to make refereeing his career when he's completed his engineering degree.